HerbN/Getting_and_Cleaning_Data/README.md

 ### raw_data_README.txt

 The README file included with the raw data.
 The data_dictionary references it.
 It also provides additional details about the gathering of the data.

+### raw_data_features_info.txt

+The description of the variables included with the raw data.
+The data_dictionary references it.
+It provides additional details on variable naming, measurement processing, and variables not selected for inclusion in the tidy data set and later analysis.

 ## Outline of tidying process